Jeremiah 2 – Broken Cisterns

 c.
 Why do My people say, “We are lords; we will come no more to You”?
 God’s people were guilty of pride, believing they didn’t need to come and humble themselves before the living God.

 d.
 Can a virgin forget her ornaments, or a bride her attire?
 Yet My people have forgotten Me days without number: Israel’s rejection of God was unnatural.
 It is only natural for a young woman to treasure her ornaments, or for a bride to value her clothing.
-When God’s people forget their God – who has done so much for them – it is an offence against all that is good and right.
+When God’s people forget their God – who has done so much for them – it is an offense against all that is good and right.

 i.
 A bride her attire: Something like a wedding ring, “The bridal attire was a sash or girdle proclaiming her status as a married woman.”
 (Harrison)